Chapter 33 : Stunned

 I stared at the Death Eater.
 He looked back, snarling.

 “If you want it, come and get it,” I declared calmly.

 And that was when I turned around and ran like hell.

 Here’s the thing about running through the atrium of the Ministry of Magic, away from a psychotic criminal who is out to kill you, all the while carrying a giant-ass sword that probably weighs about the same as a small, overweight child.

 It’s not very fun.

-Hence: I am screwed.
+Hence: I was screwed.

-My bare feet slapped against the cold ground - I had kicked off the stilettos a long while ago, realizing they wouldn’t exactly be beneficial to my life goal of not getting my head Avada’d off.
+My bare feet slapped against the cold ground - I had kicked off the stilettos a long while ago, realizing they wouldn’t exactly be beneficial to my general goal of not getting my head Avada’d off.
 It was becoming harder to run; I could hear my own panting bursts of breath, mingled with my thudding heartbeat.
-My muscles were screaming in agony - seriously, I’m pretty sure this sword was made of the same thing The Titanic was - but I had to keep on going.
+My muscles were screaming in agony - seriously, I’m pretty sure this sword was made of the same thing as The Titanic - but I had to keep on going.
 My life kind of depended on it.

 Just kind of.